Your Network login is used to access the university's eduroam (pronounced 'ED-you-roam') WiFi network from all your electronic devices.

 Existing Users: You can keep your current user-generated Network account password as long as you wish.
 However, when you need a new one, your new password will now be system-generated (not user-generated).

-When new users create a new VT ID Username using the account creation process, a Network account and password will be provisioned.
-From that point forward, all new Network account passwords will be system-generated (not user-generated).
-System-generated passwords make it possible for users to view and retrieve their Network account password in Account Manager if they forget it, or need to connect with a new device.
+New Users: When you create a new VT ID Username during the onboarding/orientation process, a Network account and password will be provisioned.
+Your Network account password will now be system-generated, and it is possible to view and retrieve it in Account Manager if you forget it or need to connect a new device.

 What will happen to my current Network Account password?

 If you already have a network password that you created, you can continue to use that password until you decide to generate a new one: it will work exactly as it does now.
 Essentially, current users are grandfathered in until they forget their existing network password or choose to convert to the viewable, randomly generated network password.